elastic/integrations/packages/cribl/docs/README.md

     2. Add informational field to Cribl Source

-        Configure the Cribl Source to specify the source of the data in the `_index` field.
+        Configure the Cribl Source to specify the source of the data in the `datatype` field.

         ![Configure Cribl Source fields](../img/cribl-source-fields.png)

-        See [Cribl Data Onboarding](https://docs.cribl.io/stream/data-onboarding/) for more information on configuring sources.
+        See [Cribl Data Onboarding](https://docs.cribl.io/stream/data-onboarding/) for more information on configuring sources, and [Cribl datatype](https://docs.cribl.io/search/datatypes/#) for more information on data types.

     3. Create custom pipeline